4 Tips for Digital Mindfulness at Work

 Also, drinking LESS junk!
 During the peak of summer, when it’s all hot and nasty out, nothing tastes better than a cold, LARGE, drink…until 2 AM when I can’t sleep because of the caffeine (that’s a new, fun addition to hitting 40! 😝).
 Plus, the MEDIUM drinks fit better in my insulated cup to stay cold so…I also know from past experience, that just making the switch from large to medium drinks helps me lose weight (or at least keep the weight off some.) 😁

 • We will continue sticking with our lower-salt, DASH diet as much as is reasonable: This diet is hard because nothing tastes right.
 It turns out salt plays a HUGE part in the way we think the foods we eat “should” taste.
-But I am “slowly” learning how to add just enough salt to home-cooked meals so that they taste good, without using the MASSIVE amounts of the mineral that are in normal, processed food (this includes pizza crust, bread, salad dressings, tomato sauce, etc.)
+But I am “slowly” learning how to add just enough salt to home-cooked meals so that they taste good, without using the MASSIVE amounts of the mineral that are in normal, processed food (this includes pizza crust, bread, salad dressings, low/no-salt canned foor, etc.)

 To Conclude